 Seeds of Hope International Partnerships

-For more than three decades, Lifewater International has worked to bring clean water, health, and wholeness to impoverished communities around the globe.
+Since 1977, Lifewater International has worked to bring clean water, health, and wholeness to impoverished communities around the globe through focusing on contextually appropriate, low-tech development.
 A Christian not-for-profit organization, Lifewater has provided sustainable sources of clean water to more than two million people and trained thousands of gifted individuals in Africa, Asia, and Latin America to improve the well being of their people through water development and its accompanying work in sanitation and hygiene education.

 Cambodian Hope Organization